ppKrauss/SizedBigInt/README.md

 1. [Geohash](https://en.wikipedia.org/wiki/Geohash): it is a geographical encoding standard, that use base32 representation, and  it is impossible to translate to base4 or base16.
 In fact, the base4 is formally the hierarchical structure of complete 2-bit per latitude-longitude level.

   1.1.
 Geohash local shortcodes: ...

   1.2.
 Geohash half-levels: ...

 2. Trucated [cryptographic hashes](https://en.wikipedia.org/wiki/Cryptographic_hash_function): the standard hashes are too long to humans, the most usual is to adopt some truncation level, to compare two hashes or to show a list of few hashes.
 The truncation can be used also as alternative stantandard, discrding original hash.

   2.1.
 [SHA1](https://en.wikipedia.org/wiki/SHA-1) example.
 The SHA1 standard use 160 bits (20 bytes).
 After truncate it to 30 bits, how to  represent it in hexadecimals  preserving the same prefix?
 With base16h is possible.<br/>   SHA1("hello")=`aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d`.
-Trucanding 5 digits, `aaf4c`, so 5*4=20 bits.
-Truncating to any number of bits preserving prefix: to 20 bits `xx`, to 21 bits `xxx`, to 36 bits.
+Trucanding 3 digits, `aaf`, so 3*4=12 bits.
+Truncating to any number of bits **preserving prefix**: to 13 bits `aafG`, to 21 bits `aaf4cG`, to 35 bits `aaf4c61dS`, to 38 bits `aaf4c61ddL`.<br/>PS: standard hexadecimal conversion for same numbers will be `aaf`, `155e`, `155e98`, `557a630ee`  and `2abd318777`.

-2.1.
-CRC32 example. ...
+## Terminology

+* Base: the web standards, as  [RFC&#160;4648](https://tools.ietf.org/html/rfc4648), use the term "base", but Javascript (ECMA-262) adopted the term "radix" in [`parseInt(string, radix)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).
+The preferred term is *base*.

+* Base alphabet: is the "encoding alphabet", a set of UTF-8 symbols used as digit values of a specific base.

+* Base label: each pair (base,alphabet) need a short label.
+In the [*SizedBigInt class*](src/SizedBigInt.mjs) some labels was defined: `base2`, `base4`, `base4h`, `base8`, `base16`, `base16h`, `base32`, `base32ghs`, `base32hex`, `base32pt`, `base32rfc`, `base64`, `base64url`,  `base64rfc`.

+* Binary and base2: sometimes  is necessary to remember that a BigInt is an internal *binary* representation.
+The preferred term for string-representation is *base2*.

+* Default alphabet: is the alphabet adopted as standard for a specific base, associated with the label "baseX", for example "base4" is a synonymous for "base4h" in the SizedBigInt conventions.

+* Padding: SizedBigInt's are numbers where *padding zeros* make difference (0 is not equal to 00).
+In some other conventions for base-encoded data, the padding is maked by a character like "=", so, it must be converted to zero.

+* Set, element, number, natural number and integer are terms of the [Set Theory](https://en.wikipedia.org/wiki/Set_theory), the formal mathematical foundation used here.
+In implementation context the  Javascript semantic for integer, class, number, etc. is preferred.

+* Size and length: The term "size" was used in the title of this project, but the usual term for "size of the string" is *length* and, for binary numbers,  [bit-length](https://en.wikipedia.org/wiki/Bit-length),  the preferred term.

 ------